kaiwolff/Week4_Notes/day_one_notes.md

 Disable guest account.
 This prevents unauthorised users from accessing your PC, even if a guest account has limited privileges.

 #### Encrypting Data

 If data needs to be particularly secure, it may be necessary to encrypt data.
 Windows Business/Pro has bitlocker for this.
 It encrypts using either 128bit or 256bit encryption.
+There are also third party tools available for encryption.

+## Windows Security - Best Practices

+This will be summarised as a "securing windows checklist".